hyperledger/fabric-samples/off_chain_data/README.md

 To keep the sample code concise, the **listen** command writes ledger updates to an output file named `store.log` in the current working directory (which for the Java sample is the `application-java/app` directory).
 A real implementation could write ledger updates directly to an off-chain data store of choice.
 You can inspect the information captured in this file as you run the sample.

-Note that the **listen** command is is restartable and will resume event listening after the last successfully processed block / transaction.
+Note that the **listen** command is restartable and will resume event listening after the last successfully processed block / transaction.
 This is achieved using a checkpointer to persist the current listening position.
 Checkpoint state is persisted to a file named `checkpoint.json` in the current working directory.
 If no checkpoint state is present, event listening begins from the start of the ledger (block number zero).

 ### Smart Contract